 |Blank (C) Identification Number||Use of this field is optional.
 Notifiers may enter an identification number for the beneficiary that helps to link the notice with a related claim.
 The absence of an identification number does not invalidate the ABN.
 An internal filing number created by the notifier, such as a medical record number, may be used.
-Medicare IDs or Social Security numbers must not appear on the notice.|
+Medicare numbers (HICNs), Medicare beneficiary identifiers (MBIs), or Social Security numbers should not appear on the notice.|

-|Blank (D)||The following descriptors may be used in the Blank (D) fields:
+|Blank (D)||The following descriptors may be used in the header of Blank (D):

 In the case of partial denials, notifiers must list in the column under Blank (D) the excess component(s) of the item or service for which denial is expected.

-For repetitive or continuous noncovered care, notifiers must specify the frequency and/or duration of the item or service.
+For repetitive or continuous non-covered care, notifiers must specify the frequency and/or duration of the item or service.

 General descriptions of specifically grouped supplies are permitted in this column.
 For example, "wound care supplies" would be a sufficient description of a group of items used to provide this care.
 An itemized list of each supply is generally not required.

 When a reduction in service occurs, notifiers must provide enough additional information so that the beneficiary understands the nature of the reduction.
 For example, entering "wound care supplies decreased from weekly to monthly" would be appropriate to describe a decrease in frequency for this category of supplies; just writing "wound care supplies decreased" is insufficient.

 Please note that there are a total of 7 Blank (D) fields that the notifier must complete on the ABN.
-Notifiers are encouraged to populated all of the Blank (D) fields in advance when a general descriptor such as "Item(s)/Service(s)" is used.
+Notifiers are encouraged to populate all of the Blank (D) fields in advance when a general descriptor such as "Item(s)/Service(s)" is used.
 All Blank (D) fields must be completed on the ABN in order for the notice to be considered valid.

-In the column under this header, notifiers must explain, in beneficiary friendly language, why they believe the items or services listed in the column under Blank (D) may not be covered by Medicare.
-Three commonly used reasons for noncoverage are:
+|Blank (E) Reason Medicare May Not Pay||In the column under this header, notifiers must explain, in beneficiary friendly language, why they believe the items or services listed in the column under Blank (D) may not be covered by Medicare.
+Three commonly used reasons for non-coverage are:

-|Blank (F) Estimated Cost||Notifiers must complete the column under Blank (F) to ensure the beneficiary has all available information to make an informed decision about whether or not to obtain potentially noncovered services.
+|Blank (F) Estimated Cost||Notifiers must complete the column under Blank (F) to ensure the beneficiary has all available information to make an informed decision about whether or not to obtain potentially non-covered services.

-Notifiers must make a good faith effort to insert a reasonable estimate for all of the items or services listed in Blank (D).
+Notifiers must make a good faith effort to insert a reasonable estimate for all of the items or services listed under Blank (D).
 In general, we would expect that the estimate should be within $100 or 25% of the actual costs, whichever is greater; however, an estimate that exceeds the actual cost substantially would generally still be acceptable, since the beneficiary would not be harmed if the actual costs were less than predicted.